SquireOfSoftware/SquireOfSoftware.github.io/timeline_cards/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+For the production build you can run: `yarn build:prod` and it will generate an `out` folder with your production build inside.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: